Mayurr00/Symptom-based-Disease-Diagnosis/README.md

 $ git clone https://github.com/<username>/<repository-name>.git<br />
 Replace <username> with the GitHub username and <repository-name> with the name of the repository that you want to clone.

-3. Navigate to the cloned repository directory:
+3. Navigate to the cloned repository directory:<br />
-$ cd <repository-name>
+$ cd <repository-name><br />
 Replace <repository-name> with the name of the cloned repository.

-4. Install the required Python packages:
+4. Install the required Python packages:<br />
 $ pip install -r requirements.txt

-5. Run the script:
+5. Run the script:<br />
-$ python script.py
+$ python script.py<br />
 Replace script.py with the name of the Python script that you want to run.

 # Technology used
-The following technologies and tools were used in the development of this project:
+The following technologies and tools were used in the development of this project:<br />
 Python

 # Library used